-a.
-They are to be drawn, as far as is possible whilst keeping within the constraints of a landscape drawing sheet, with North (or near North) facing walls drawn parallel to the top edge of the drawing sheet and are to have an abbreviated compass rose included.
+They are to be drawn, as fat as is possible whilst keeping within the constraints of a a. landscape drawing sheet, with North (or near North) facing walls drawn parallel to the top edge of the drawing sheet and be to have an abbreviated compass rose included.

-b.
-They are to include a reduced scale, key location site (or part site) plan, marked with cross reference identification of the relative building to the building plan.
+They are to include a educed scale, key location site (or part site) plan, marked with b. cross reference identification of the relative building to the building plan.

-1214.
-The preferred scale for floor plans is 1:20
+The preferred scale for floor plans is 1:20 1214.

-1215.
 Zone Perimeters Overlay.
-The zone perimeters overlay diagram is to comprise of a diagram detailing the perimeters of any Inspectable Space, RF Safety zones, Controlled Space, TEMPEST Coupling Zones or boundaries and transmitter exclusion zones.
+The zone perimeters overlay diagram is to comprise of a 1215. diagram detailing the perimeters of any Inspectable Space, RF Safety zones, Controlled Space, TEMPEST Coupling Zones or boundaries and transmitter exclusion zones.
 The drawing should be an overlay of the building floor plan and separate overlays should be produced for each floor in multi-floor buildings.
-A comprehensive legend and tables detailing the relevant equipment build state, RF power, frequency etc. should be included.
+A comprehensive legend and tables detailing the relevant equipment build state, R power, frequency etc. should be included.

-1216.
-ICT Cable Overlay.
-The ICT cable overlay diagram is to comprise of a diagram of the physical routing of all ICT cable routes, both RED and BLACK, identifying the point of origin of the installation, all splice housings, distribution panels, patch panels, TAPs etc. The drawing should be an overlay of the building floor plan and separate overlays should be produced for each floor in multi-floor buildings.
+1210 ICT Cable Overlay.
+The ICT cable overlay diagram is to comprise of a diagram of the physical routing of all ICT cable routes, both RED and BLACK, identifying the point of origin of the stallation, all splice housings, distribution panels, patch panels, TAPs etc. The drawing should be an overlay of the building floor plan and separate overlays should be produced for each floor in multi-floor buildings.
 A comprehensive legend and table covering distribution panel and patch panel interconnectivity and cable detail schedules should be included.

 1217.
 Power Distribution Overlay.
 The power distribution overlay diagram is to comprise of a line diagram of the physical routing of all power cable routes identifying the point of origin of the installation, the main and sub distribution boards, associated switchboards, filter equipment, power outlets etc. The drawing should be an overlay of the building floor plan and separate overlays should be produced for each floor in multi-floor buildings.
 A comprehensive legend and tables covering distribution board and switchboard fuse, MCB and RCD rating schedules should be included.
+1218.
+Room Wall Views.
+Room wall views are only required for those wells possible to the wells possibl

 1218.
 Room Wall Views.
 Room wall views are only required for those walls associated with ICT related equipment or infrastructure.
 Where a wall view is drawn, it is to be drawn complete with all features, not just those related to ICT.
-To enhance comprehension, wall view drawings are to include a reduced scale, key location building (or part building) plan, marked with cross reference identification of the relative wall to the wall view.
+To enhance comprehension, wall view drawings to include a reduced scale, key location building (or part building) plan, marked with cross reference identification of the relative wall to the wall view.
 The preferred scale for wall view drawings is 1:20.

 1219.
 Cabinet Face Layouts.
 Cabinet face layout drawings are to detail all mounted assemblies (noting their parent system or circuit) and all usable spare capacity.
 Face layouts are to have a vertical 'U' scale included to enable accurate positional reference.
-To enhance comprehension, face layout drawings are to include a reduced scale, key location floor plan, marked with cross reference identification of the relative cabinet to the face layout.
+Thenhance comprehension, face layout drawings are to include a reduced scale, key location floor plan, marked with cross reference identification of the relative cabinet to the face layout.
 The preferred scale for face layout drawings is 1:10.

 1220.
 System Schematic.
-Individual system schematics are to consist of unit level interconnection diagrams, showing all input and output connectivity, and will normally be provided as part of the relevant system documentation package.
-However, where systems converge or overlap (cryptographic, patching jack-field & multiplexer racks etc.) then an overall systems schematic is to be produced and maintained in support of the CM process.
+Individual system schematics are no consist of unit level interconnection diagrams, showing all input and output connectivity, and will normally be provided as part of the relevant system documentation package.
+However, where systems converge or overlap (cryptographic, patching jack-field & multiplexentacks etc.) then an overall systems schematic is to be produced and maintained in support of the CM process.